 The subgraph syntax is provided to control the types that a chosen algorithm operates upon.

-By default, the compute algorithms include instances of every type in the calculation.
+By default, the compute methods include instances of every type in the calculation.

 in keyword followed by a comma separated list of types will restrict the calculations to instances of those types only.

 compute count in person;